adhithiravi/Functional-JS/README.md

 Course link:

+### Installation and Setup

+To install packages run the following command:

+<code>npm install</code>

+Start server by right clicking on <code>index.html</code> and clicking on Open Live Server on VS Code.

+### Code

 The /src folder contains the code snippets per module.
 To run an example, copy any example .js file and paste it to the script.js file.
-Make sure the live server is running,and you will see the output on the browser.
+Make sure the live server is running, and you will see the output on the browser.